Amish Terrorizing Demonic Delinquent

-In August 1973, several Lancaster County Amish farmers encountered a monster.
+In August 1973, several Amish farmers from Lancaster County encountered a monster.
 Eyewitnesses described the beast as the size of a heifer with gray fur and a white mane.
 It had tiger-like fangs and curved horns like a billy goat.
 It ran upright on long legs and had long, grizzly claws.

 The first to encounter the creature were two brothers whose team of horses panicked, throwing both boys to the ground when the beast approached their hay wagon.
-Fortunately, neither were injured.
+Fortunately, neither was injured.

 The following day, a man was cutting weeds on his farm about five miles from the previous incident when he heard a fierce roar and turned to see a monster with horns and a tail charging in his direction.
 He raised his scythe to defend himself, only to have the implement ripped from his hands.
 At that point, the man wisely decided to turn both cheeks to the monster and escaped as fast as he could run.

-He returned later with investigators only to find that the beast allegedly ate the wooden parts of the scythe.
+He returned later with investigators, only to find that the beast had allegedly eaten the wooden parts of the scythe.

-These three vignettes naturally beg the question, what did these members of the Amish community see?
+These three vignettes naturally raise the question: What did these members of the Amish community see?
 Wendigo.
 Albatwitch.
 Goatman.
 Something else.
-This Haunted Lancaster tale comes courtesy of Phillip L. Rife’s America’s Nightmare Monsters book.
-Available on Amazon.

 Never miss a new article by signing up for email updates below.
 Be sure to follow Uncharted Lancaster on Facebook or Instagram for additional exclusive content.